 Gwen Carr is the Lead Teacher of the Upper Elementary Classroom.
 After teaching Montessori Early Childhood for ten years and assisting/interning in Elementary in the afternoons for three, she was excited about the new experience of working with Elementary students full-time.
 Gwen has been called the “Curator of the Living Lab” as her work has been fundamental in creating and maintaining the laboratory.
 Along with her 3-6 and 6-12 Montessori Certificates, she holds a B.A. in Humanities.
 Previously, Gwen provided individualized instruction for a one-room schoolhouse of 6-12 year olds and home-schooled her own children and others for nine years.
 Gwen enjoys gardening, interacting with animals, reading, writing, cooking and preserving food.
 Gwen is married to “Harry the Sheep Farmer” and has two children, Raya, 23, and Jonathan, 25.
 She enjoys working with children because of the wonder in their eyes and the love in their hearts, both so willingly shared.

-Mary Linville will be working in Upper Elementary as an Assistant.
-She joined Seton December of 2013, as the morning Receptionist and has since been increasingly drawn back into the classroom and is looking forward to working with the children this year.
+Mary Linville works in Upper Elementary as an afternoon Assistant.
+She joined Seton in December of 2013 as the morning Receptionist, having previously worked as a park district Teacher Assistant.
+She joining Seton she has been increasingly drawn back into the classroom and was excited to begin working with the children at Seton this year.
 She has completed the Paraprofessional Course at Seton Montessori Institute.
 Prior to joining Seton, she worked for ten years as a Teacher Assistant at the Oakbrook Terrace Park District Preschool.
-She and her husband, Howie, have four children, one grandchild and another one on the way.
+She and her husband, Howie, have four children and two grandchild.
 Mary enjoys spending time with her family, traveling, doing photography and is also an avid scrapbooker.